rakeshshriwas/angular-interview-questions/README.md

         ```

 15. ### What is the difference between constructor and ngOnInit?
-    The **Constructor** is a default method of the class that is executed when the class is instantiated and ensures proper initialisation of fields in the class and its subclasses.
-Angular, or better Dependency Injector (DI), analyses the constructor parameters and when it creates a new instance by calling new MyClass() it tries to find providers that match the types of the constructor parameters, resolves them and passes them to the constructor.
+    **Constructor** Runs when the component class is created and is mainly used for dependency injection.
-    **ngOnInit** is a life cycle hook called by Angular to indicate that Angular is done creating the component.
+    **ngOnInit** is a lifecycle hook called by Angular that runs after the constructor and is used for component initialization, such as making API calls or accessing @Input() data.
-    Mostly we use ngOnInit for all the initialization/declaration and avoid stuff to work in the constructor.
-The constructor should only be used to initialize class members but shouldn't do actual "work".
-    So you should use constructor() to setup Dependency Injection and not much else. ngOnInit() is better place to "start" - it's where/when components' bindings are resolved.

     ```typescript
     export class App implements OnInit{